Dinarauz/Cyclistic_Bike_Share/README.md

 **Scenario:**
 As a junior data analyst working on the marketing team at a Cyclistic bike share company located in Chicago, I have been given a task to find an answer to the "How do annual members and casual riders use Cyclistic bikes differently?"
 The goal is to convert casual riders into annual members rather than getting a new member.
 Hence, our team would like to understand casual and members closely.
 Then we can think of how to create a new marketing strategy to turn casual riders into members. **My database starts from 12/2023 to 12/2024**

-**Discoveries:**
-A study revealed that members tend to utilize the bike-sharing system more actively compared to casual riders.
-Members likely incorporate the system into their daily routines, resulting in a higher frequency of rides.
-Members showed a preference for weekday usage, while casual riders exhibited higher activity on weekends.
  Additionally, casual riders displayed a surge in usage during the summer months of June to August, whereas members maintained consistent usage throughout the year.
 Notably, members favored electric bikes over traditional bikes, whereas casual riders tended to opt for longer rides than members who preferred shorter, traditional bikes and more frequent trips.

 **Issues encountered:**
 There we a couple of issues encountered during the analysis, first my database had many null values, and second issue was started_at column had many Unknown values.